-The caged bird image was carried over to Lolita, which I discuss in this post.
+The caged bird idea is also in Lolita, which I discuss in this post.
 Nabakov, like Kubrick, has many hidden references in his works.
 In the novel, Humbert wrote the following poem to Lolita.

 Where are you hiding, Dolores Haze?

 (I talk in a daze, I walk in a maze

 What this was referencing was Laurence Sterne's A Sentimental Journey in which an individual, while considering what life would be like in the Bastile, hears a bird.